Blog Hero

 • Sensitivity to light and glare

 Because cataracts can develop slowly, it’s essential to know when it’s time to visit your doctor.
-Developing sudden changes in your vision is a telltale sign to get further diagnosis and treatment.
+Developing sudden changes in your vision is a telltale sign to get further diagnosis and laser treatment for cataracts.

 Sudden vision changes can include: